The 11 Best Email Newsletter Platforms for 2026 - Expert Reviews

 AWeber Pricing

-- Unlimited plan: $899/mo for unlimited subscribers and access to every feature.
+- Done-For-You plan: $100/month for unlimited subscribers and access to every feature.

 Overall score